kanak3699/Angular-Forms/README.md

 ## Getting Started

-The maker will be able to use the website from the web browser.

 URL for the Website - https://web.cs.dal.ca/~kprajapati/csci3172/lab5/

-URL for the Code - https://git.cs.dal.ca/kprajapati/l5_prajapati_kanak (Project ID - 37630)

 ### Installing

-For the website - The marker can simply go the the above provided URL to check the user interface of the website and use it.
+For the website - You can simply go the the above provided URL to check the user interface of the website and use it.

 For the Code - The code is available on the gitlab, which is shared through the email invitation as well as the link https://git.cs.dal.ca/kprajapati/l5_prajapati_kanak (Project ID - 37630).